ToledoFNB/manual/docs/other_connections.md

 # Other groups or projects that we're connected to

-TODO: Monika, Nic, & Alyx agreed to work on this section
+TODO: Monika, Nik, & Alyx agreed to work on this section

 - Collingwood Garden
-- Monika & Nic's earthship
+- Monika & Nik's earthship
 - Black Swamp Distro
 - Glenwood Lutheran Church
 - Glenwood Penpals